CrunchyData/postgres-operator/hugo/content/gettingstarted/prereq/_index.md

 ## Application Ports

 This is a list of ports used by application containers that connect to the PostgreSQL Operator.
-If you are using these apps, verify that the port for for that app is open and can be used.
+If you are using one of these apps, verify that the service port for that app is open and can be used.

 | App | Port |
 | --- | --- |